yenpinchiu/Pygoogle3-Multilingual/README.md

 #Retrieve Google Search Result

-The ajax api used by pygoogle seems not to perform very well,often yeild weird searching result.
+The ajax api used by pygoogle seems not to perform very well and yield weird searching results in many conditions.

 I directly download the google search result page and parse it by beautifulsoup.